MENUMENU

 2. Frogtape &/or ScotchBlue

-These are our two preferred tapes of taping off skirting boards, door frames, etc. It’s much more expensive than the cheap rolls of masking tape, but it does work much better.
+These are our two preferred tapes for taping off skirting boards, door frames, etc. It’s much more expensive than the cheap rolls of masking tape, but it does work much better.
 It’s also much better for achieving perfectly straight edges or stripes.

 #4 Cleaners